yanelyluna/personal-site/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hola, mi nombre es Yanely Luna.
+  Hi, my name is Yanely Luna.
 ---

 <!-- this is a subheadline -->
-Soy estudiante de último semestre de Actuaría en la Facultad de Ciencias, UNAM.
+I'm a 22 years old studying my final semester of Actuarial Science at the Facultad de Ciencias, UNAM.